nathanmelby/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map creates a new array with the results of the function. .forEach just executes the function over an existing array.

 2. What is the difference between a function and a method?

+all methods are functions, but not all functions are methods.
+Methods are functions within a function

 3. What is closure?

+an inner function has acces to it's parent functions variables

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding: "this" will be in the window/console object

+Implicit Binding: when a function is called by a preceding dot.
+The object before that dot is "this"

+New Binding: When a constructor function is used, "this" refers to the specific instance of the object that is created and returned by the constructor function

+Explicit Binding: when a cal or apply method is used, "this" is explicitly defined

 5. Why do we need super() in an extended class?

+Super calls in all the variables that are populated within the extended classes

 ## Project Set up